aminemoussi/Object_detection_and_tracking_for_UAV_application/README.md

 ## Overview

 A hardware-software system for real-time object detection and tracking using a Raspberry Pi-controlled gimbal.
 Detects and tracks targets (e.g., vehicles, pedestrians, tanks, armed vehicles, soldiers) in aerial imagery, with integration to a ground control UI.
-Achieved 90%+ detection accuracy and ~5 FPS inference on Raspberry Pi + Movidus NCS 2, 5-12 FPS on CPU (intel I3 11th gen), and 40 FPS on Nvidia RTX 4060 8G.

 ![Demo GIF](media/demo.gif)
 *demo showcasing the system with the PC configured as the processing unit*